mountaindust/Parasitoids/analytic/README.md

 Pillow (if plotting satellite imagery)
 py.test (if running tests)
 Reikna (if running on a GPU.
 Requres CUDA libraries and PyCUDA.)
 PyMC (if running Bayesian model fitting)
-PyTables (if running Bayesian model fitting - used by hdf5 PyMC backend) Pandas (if running Bayesian model fitting)
+PyTables (if running Bayesian model fitting - used by hdf5 PyMC backend)
+Pandas (if running Bayesian model fitting)

 ## Introduction

-This code can consists of two parts: the first is the drift-diffusion model (which itself can be run either as a probabilistic model or as a population model), while the second is a Bayesian modeling framework for fitting the drift-diffusion model parameters to data.
+This code consists of two parts: the first is the drift-diffusion model, which itself can be run either as a probabilistic model or as a population model, while the second is a Bayesian modeling framework for fitting the drift-diffusion model parameters to data.
 Which file you want to run depends on the functionality you would like to access.